 Laugh at their jokes.

-You don’t have to become their Ed McMahon, laughing mindlessly at everything they say like it’s part of your job.
+You don't have to become their Ed McMahon, laughing generously at everything they say as if it was a part of your job.
 But when your spouse says something legitimately funny, show your appreciation.
-(Bonus: An appreciative audience can be a real aphrodisiac.)
+And as a bonus, remember that laughter can be a real aphrodisiac.

 Early in your relationship, you and your spouse went to a new restaurant every week, tried new vacation destinations every year, and generally kept things fresh and exciting.
-However, after some time together, those impulses to explore can fade.
-Inject a little spontaneity into your relationship again and you’ll both be happier.
+However, those impulses to explore can fade over time.
+To bring that sense of adventure back, try injecting a little spontaneity into your daily routine.

-“Life can get repetitive.
-It always does.
-But eventually, your relationship will tire out if you don’t make an effort to try new things,” says Sullivan.
-“If a partner isn’t receptive to trying something different, like a class or exploring a new location, this can discourage partners from experiencing the joys that married life has to offer.”
+"Your relationship will tire out if you don't make an effort to try new things," Sullivan says.
+"If a partner isn't receptive to trying something different, like a class or exploring a new location, this can discourage partners from experiencing the joys that married life has to offer."

 "When your spouse is attempting to communicate anything with you, make sure you are not multitasking," says Sullivan.
 "Looking at your phone or doing laundry simultaneously can send signals to your partner that you don't genuinely care about what they have to say.
 If this continues on, you might be on track for a split."